skmansoorpro/covid-19-data/scripts/docs/environment.md

 ## Install project library
 This project is built around the python library `cowidev`, which we are developing to help us maintain and improve our COVID-19 data pipeline.
-To install the library, we recommend using `pip` in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).
+We recommend using `pip` in [editable mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).
 For this, you need to be in `scripts/` folder, next to the `setup.py` file:

 ```bash
 cd scripts